 How long will your commute be?

 As you look at different neighborhoods around the metro area, make sure you’re thinking about your daily work routine.
-The average commute time in Tucson is around 25 minutes, but it’s important to note that getting around the city doesn’t have to involve four wheels and an engine.
-More residents commute to work in Tucson on bikes than they do in Denver, Austin and Albuquerque.
-As you start your house hunt, think about looking in areas that can help you reduce your commuting costs and increase your amount of physical exercise.
+The average commute time in Tucson is around 25 minutes, but getting around the city doesn’t have to involve four wheels and an engine — many residents commute to work on bikes.

 How much will you pay in closing costs?

 In addition to saving up for a down payment, you’ll need to set aside money to cover closing costs in Tucson.
-In 2021, the most common fees added up to 1.2 percent of the purchase price, according to research from ClosingCorp.
-So, on a $380,000 home, that’s an additional $4,560 to cover.
-The good news is that Arizona doesn’t charge any real estate transfer taxes, which keeps closing costs relatively low here.
+Arizona’s closing costs average around 1.2 percent of the purchase price, according to ClosingCorp.
+So, on a median-priced $330,000 home, that comes to $3,960.
+The good news is that Arizona doesn’t charge a real estate transfer tax, which helps keep closing costs relatively low.

 How much will you pay in property taxes?